 The Oculus is the University of Virginia’s multidisciplinary journal of undergraduate research and the Commonwealth’s premier undergraduate research publication.

 It is a journal that is compiled, edited, and published by undergraduate students each on an annual basis.
 Articles in The Oculus cover a limitless array of topics, from American History to Electronic Music to Biochemistry.
 Any undergraduate who has completed a significant research project may submit their work for a chance to be published.

 I sincerely hope that you, individually and as a Community, will be enlightened by the research contained in the journal, and let the authors’ achievements lead you to new heights of inquisitiveness and determination in your pursuit of knowledge.

-The Oculus will be accepting paper submissions for its Spring 2015 edition starting on Sunday, 1/25.
+The Oculus will be accepting cover photo and abstract submissions for its Spring 2015 edition starting on Sunday, 2/15.
 For submission guidelines, please click here.